Health libraryBack to health library

 Whether you're thinking of a long adventure or a short getaway, trips away from home can be a welcome break from the pressures of work and everyday life.
 But for people with asthma and allergies, travel can mean some anxiety about flare-ups as well.
 Traveling to different parts of the country may expose you to different—and maybe more—allergens and asthma triggers than you're used to.

-Fortunately, some careful, early planning can help you anticipate and avoid problems, according to the American Academy of Allergy, Asthma and Immunology (AAAAI).
+Fortunately, some careful, early planning can help you anticipate and avoid problems, according to the American Academy of Allergy, Asthma and Immunology (AAAAI) and other experts.

 One of the most important steps to take is to have your allergies or asthma under control before you leave home, advises the AAAAI.
 That way, you know you're starting off as healthy as possible.
 If you need help, visit your allergist or doctor at least a month before your trip.

 Also, think about where you're going and when you're going.
 Both decisions can affect the allergens or triggers you may face.
 For example, ocean breezes tend to be free of pollens, so the beach is a good destination for people with allergies.

 The AAAAI offers the following tips for packing for a trip: